Pathless Woods provides Ringling visitors with a synesthetic experience

-Pathless Woods is an interactive multi-media installation by American artist Anne Patterson that is currently on display at the John and Mable Ringling Museum of Art.
+Pathless Woods, an interactive multi-media installation by American artist Anne Patterson, is currently on display at the John and Mable Ringling Museum of Art.
 The exhibit runs until early April and features 24 miles of different colored ribbon suspended from the gallery ceiling.
-Classical music and an intricate light show loop every twenty minutes, giving the ribbons the appearance of a stained glass window and the gallery an atmosphere that evokes the mystical splendor of a gothic cathedral.
+Classical music and an intricate light show loop every twenty minutes, giving the ribbons the appearance of a stained glass window and the gallery an atmosphere evocative of the mystical splendor of a gothic cathedral.

-The title of the piece is taken from a line of Lord Byron’s poetry, “there is a pleasure in the pathless woods” – a reference to the idea that the viewer can find their own path through the installation, with their ability to choose the way they interact with the piece determining the outcome of their experience.
+The title of the piece is taken from a line of Lord Byron’s poetry, “there is a pleasure in the pathless woods”—a reference to the idea that the viewer can find their own path through the installation, with their ability to choose how they interact with the piece determining the outcome of their experience.

 The piece required over 740 hours of work in the two weeks prior to the gallery’s opening on Nov.
 4. The 35 volunteers cut and sorted the ribbon prior to its installation on the gallery ceiling, tediously organizing the ribbons into the meticulously plotted arrangement created by Patterson.

 “It was pretty neat, it set up a community of people working on the piece for the week or two before the exhibition opened,” Jones said.
-“Some people actually volunteered, some of them were museum staff and a few of our students and interns and then others were just people in the community who were interested or had heard about it.
+“Some people actually volunteered, some of them were museum staff, students and interns and then others were just people in the community who were interested or had heard about it.
 It became like a workshop in the gallery for a week or two.”

-The installation was the organized by the Ringling’s previous curator of modern and contemporary art, Matthew McLendon – now a head curator at the University of Virginia’s Fralin Museum of Art – who had met Anne at the Hermitage, an artist’s retreat in Englewood, Florida.
+The installation was organized by the Ringling’s previous curator of modern and contemporary art, Matthew McLendon—now the head curator at the University of Virginia’s Fralin Museum of Art—who had met Anne at the Hermitage, an artist’s retreat in Englewood, Florida.

 “She had talked about an installation that she had going on in San Francisco at Grace Cathedral,” Jones said.
 “It was called Graced by Light.
-She described it to him and he actually went to see it in person and it was absolutely incredible and he was excited about finding a way to bring Anne here to the Ringling.”
+She described it to him, and he actually went to see it in person.
+It was absolutely incredible, and he was excited about finding a way to bring Anne here to the Ringling.”

 Patterson’s installation was the inaugural exhibition for the Keith D. and Linda L. Monda Gallery of Contemporary Art, a gallery dedicated to contemporary art and practice that opened last November.

 “We are always working on projects with living artists, contemporary artists, to do exhibitions and, often, with those exhibitions come installations or pieces that are commissioned specifically for the Ringling,” Jones said.
 “We hope to bring more contemporary installations into the Ringling.
 Part of the focus of the Mondo gallery is to show new work and new artists and to have that kind of turnover maybe a couple of times per year.
-So there will be contemporary artists coming through once or twice a year at least.
 Some of that work is going to be cross genre and some of it might be installation performance.”

-The recent addition of two contemporary galleries – the Mondo and the gallery for Contemporary Asian Arts – is part of a larger initiative by the Ringling to move away toward more contemporary forms of artistic practice that often include elements of performance, mixed-medias and audience interaction.
+The recent addition of two contemporary galleries—the Monda and the gallery for Contemporary Asian Artsis part of a larger initiative by the Ringling to move away toward more contemporary forms of artistic practice that often include elements of performance, mixed-medias and audience interaction.